 John B. Palmer, III is a partner and business lawyer with Foley & Lardner LLP where his experience in the sports industry includes providing tax advice with regard to franchise acquisitions; and tax planning in order to deal with the tax implications raised by media and other deals including sponsorship agreements.
 John has worked on a number of deals that involved complex tax structure relating to league revenue sharing rules.
 He is chair of the firm’s Tax Practice and a member of the Sports Industry Team.

-Mr. Palmer teaches tax accounting as an adjunct professor at IIT/Chicago-Kent College of Law for the Masters of Tax program.
+John taught tax accounting for over 35 years as an adjunct professor at IIT/Chicago-Kent College of Law for the Masters of Tax program.
 He is a frequent speaker and author on a wide variety of tax issues and is a member of the partnership committee of the American Bar Association Section of Taxation.

-Mr. Palmer has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 in the area of tax law.* In 2011, 2013 and 2014, he was recognized by the Legal 500 for his work in domestic tax: central and was also selected for inclusion in the 2006-2016 Illinois Super Lawyers® lists.*
+John has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system, and has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 in the area of tax law.* In 2011, 2013 and 2014, he was recognized by the Legal 500 for his work in domestic tax: central and was also selected for inclusion in the 2006-2016 Illinois Super Lawyers® lists.*

-A graduate of the University of Michigan Law School (J.D., magna cum laude, Michigan Law Review, 1977), Mr. Palmer received his bachelor's degree from Michigan State University (B.A., high honors, 1974).
+A graduate of the University of Michigan Law School (J.D., magna cum laude, Michigan Law Review, 1977), John received his bachelor's degree from Michigan State University (B.A., high honors, 1974).

 *The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no award or recognition is a requirement to practice law in Illinois.